crosswalk-project/crosswalk-website/_notes/landing-page.md

 ##  Put your game face on

 HTML5 is ready for games, but is your WebView?
-Crosswalk gives you the latest possible implementation of HTML5 features that make immersive games possible.#### Build boundry-pushing 2D and 3D games
+Crosswalk gives you the latest possible implementation of HTML5 features that make immersive games possible.

+#### Build boundary-pushing 2D and 3D games

-#### True support for the Audio APICrosswalk supports exactly what you’d expect from a WebView based on Google Chromium and Blink.
+#### True support for the Audio API

+Crosswalk supports exactly what you’d expect from a WebView based on Google Chromium and Blink.
 Make your in-app browsing experience as good as it can be.

 ### Which WebView are you using?